- Director of Graduate Studies, Professor

 Co-editor with Andrew Shankman and Ignacio Gallup-Diaz.
 Anglicizing Americans: Empire, Revolution, Republic.
 Philadelphia: University of Pennsylvania Press, 2015.

 “The Curse of God: An Idea and its Origins among the Indians of New York’s Revolutionary Frontier.”
 William and Mary Quarterly, 3d ser., 66 (2009): 495-534.
 Winner of the Herbert H. Lehman Prize for Distinguished Scholarship in New York History, New York Academy of History, 2012.

 “‘Natural inhabitants, time out of Mind’: Sachem Rights and the Struggle for Wampanoag Land in Colonial New England.”
 Northeast Anthropology 70 (2005): 4-10.

 “Indians, Missionaries, and Religious Translation: Creating Wampanoag Christianity in Seventeenth-Century Martha’s Vineyard.”
 William and Mary Quarterly, 3d ser., 62 (2005): 141-75.
 Winner, 2008, of the Douglass Adair Memorial Award, given biennially to the best article to have appeared in the William and Mary Quarterly in a six-year span, and Winner of the Lester J. Cappon Award for best article of 2005 in the William and Mary Quarterly.

-- Reprinted in Peter Mancall and James Merrell, eds., American Encounters: Natives and Newcomers from European Contact to Indian Removal, 1500-1850, 2d ed.
+- Reprinted in American Encounters: Natives and Newcomers from European Contact to Indian Removal, 1500-1850, 2d ed., edited by Peter Mancall and James Merrell.
 New York: Routledge, 2006.